 3. A resident other than not ordinarily resident who at any time during the previous year

 The income tax returns are required to be filed within due date.
-Due dates for different category of tax payers as described
+Due dates for different category of taxpayers as described

 Previous Year: It means the financial year immediately preceding the assessment year.
 The income earned during the previous year is taxable in the assessment year.

-Assessment Year: This means a period of 12 months commencing on 1 st April every year.
+Assessment Year: This means a period of 12 months commencing on 1st April every year.
 The year in which income is earned is previous year and such income is taxable in the immediately following year i.e, assessment year.

-For Example, income earned in the previous year FY 2022-23 (from 01st Apr 2022 to 31st Mar 2023) is taxable in assessment year (AY) 2023-24.
+For Example, income earned in the previous year FY 2023-24 (from 01st Apr 2023 to 31st Mar 2024) is taxable in assessment year (AY) 2024-25.

 Income | Rate of Tax |